-The sling can pick up from the floor or bed.
-However, as it does not have a head section (available as an extra), a Carer should support the patient’s head until they have been lifted into the sitting position.
-Handles are provided at the back of the sling to help guide patients into chairs.
-Normally however, as the patient is already in a good sitting position, they could be lowered directly into a chair.
+The Sling can pick up from the floor or a bed.
+However, as it does not have a head section, a Carer should support the Patient’s head until they have been lifted into the sitting position.
+Webbing handles are provided at the back of the Sling to help guide Patients into chairs.
+However, as the Patient is already in a good sitting position, they could be lowered directly into a chair.
 This is particularly helpful if the chair has positioning inserts.

-See also the Access Sling (sold separately), that is also used for toiletting and dressing.
+See also the Access Sling (sold separately), that is also used for toileting and dressing.